howdyai/botkit/docs/readme-ciscojabber.md

 Jabber bots can send and receive messages, and in many cases, appear alongside their human counterparts as normal Jabber users.

 ## Working with Cisco Jabber ##
-Jabber bot uses node-xmpp to connect to Cisco Unified IM & Presence server or Cisco WebEx Messenger and can only use the password authentication methods.
+Cisco Jabber bot uses node-xmpp to connect to Cisco Unified IM & Presence server or Cisco WebEx Messenger and can only use the password authentication methods.
+The bot is relying on starndard XMPP protocol to send/receive messages.
+You can refer to [RFC6120](https://tools.ietf.org/html/rfc6120) and [RFC6121](https://tools.ietf.org/html/rfc6121) to learn more about how to connect to XMPP server and how to create the XMPP message stanza.

 Cisco Jabber bot can take part in 1-1 chat or group chat conversations and can provide information or other services for the conversations.
 It’s better to use persist store for the Botkit controller, otherwise when restart the bot, it will lose the group information and cannot received the message from a group chat.

-The full code for a simple Cisco Jabber bot is as below:
+The full code for a simple Cisco Jabber bot is as below and you can find it in ../examples/jabber_bot.js:

 ~~~ javascript
     const Botkit = require('./lib/JabberBot.js');